 Price is another major thing that may change your final decision.
 The prices of these products keep changing.
-So, I would suggest you checking the live prices before you make a decision.
-But, generally, the price of Samsung 860 Evo is higher than the MX500.
+So, I would suggest you check the live prices before you make a decision.
+But, generally, the price of the Samsung 860 Evo is higher than the MX500.

 My Final Suggestion: Samsung 860 Evo vs Crucial MX500